remedies for noncompliance or enforcement actions, suspension, termination, withholding of support, compliance

 8.5.2 Remedies for Noncompliance or Enforcement Actions: Suspension, Termination, and Withholding of Support

-If a recipient has failed to materially comply with the terms and conditions of award, NIH may take one or more enforcement actions which include disallowing costs, withholding of further awards, or wholly or partly suspending the grant, pending corrective action.
-NIH may also terminate the grant for cause.
-The regulatory procedures that pertain to suspension and termination are specified in 45 CFR Parts 75.371 through 75.373.
+If a recipient has failed to comply with the terms and conditions of award, NIH may take one or more enforcement actions which include disallowing costs, withholding of further awards, or wholly or partly suspending the grant, pending corrective action.
+NIH may also terminate the grant in whole or in part.
+The regulatory procedures that pertain to suspension and termination are as follows:

 Withholding of support is a decision not to make a non-competing continuation award within the current competitive segment.
 Support may be withheld for one or more of the following reasons: